benjisidi/haven/adventure-9-towards-the-duskspire.md

 The Yeti hurls icy boulders (using the statistics of its Claw attack) from the mountaintop.
 When the party nears, it uses its Chilling Gaze.
 If a party member becomes paralyzed, they slip from their rope and the party accrues one failure automatically.

 ### Scene 3.5 alternative: Avalanche!

+**Torvald has blessed Sci, Sol and Twister for the first 2 rounds of avalanche**

 #### Pt 1: Chase